Chapman Center Faculty & Staff

 Originally from New Jersey, but having grown up in Marysville, KS, Amanda got married only a week after her graduation and now lives in Manhattan with her husband and their two dogs, a Siberian Husky and a Black Labrador.

 Joshua Peiffer is currently a senior, majoring in Political Science with a minor in History.
-He enjoys running, golfing and he rowed on the K-State Men’s Crew Club for his first two years in college.
+He enjoys running, golfing, and he rowed on the K-State Men’s Crew Club for his first two years in college.
 A self-accepted history nerd, he also loves reading about politics and history.
-His favorite time period is the Napoleonic Wars but, as a native of Wichita, is also interested in the 19th century history of Kansas.
-After graduating in May, he plans on working in Governmental Affairs in the private sector but for now, will take life as it comes.
+His favorite time period is the Napoleonic Wars but, as a native of Wichita, he is also interested in the 19th century history of Kansas.
+After he graduates this May, 2014, he plans on working in Governmental Affairs in the private sector but for now, will take life as it comes.

 Our office assistants often work long hours, and facilitate a smooth running Chapman Center to everyone's delight.
 Joshua and Brianna help hold the Chapman Center together and we thank them for their diligent work.